skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-s/readme.md

 ## Context engineering
 Context engineering is the process where, instead of just giving the AI model a prompt, we also provide all the necessary background information, rules, constraints, or scenarios so the model can correctly understand our query and give a relevant, accurate, and targeted response

+Context engineering means providing a large language model (LLM) with the external information or background details it needs to better understand your query and give the correct response.
+Telling the model what kind of external elements (like specific data, scenarios, or constraints) to use and how to use them is called context engineering.

+Simple definition: It’s about giving the LLM a framework or guide so that, while answering your question, it knows what to consider, what to focus on, and how to process it.
+The goal is to make the model’s output more relevant and accurate.